-Hanneke's Atlantic Adventures (Part 2)
+Hanneke’s Adventures Crossing The Atlantic (Part 2)

-Home News Hanneke's Atlantic Adventures (Part 2)
+Home News Hanneke’s Adventures Crossing The Atlantic (Part 2)

 Part 2 – The Atlantic Voyage